dmlc/dgl/examples/pytorch/rgcn-hetero/README.md

 Example code was tested with rdflib 4.2.2 and pandas 0.23.4

 ### Entity Classification

+(all experiments use one-hot encoding as featureless input)

 AIFB: accuracy 97.22% (DGL), 95.83% (paper)
 ```
 python3 entity_classify.py -d aifb --testing --gpu 0